 ‘Hooky’ beer is famous around the world, but its edge-of-Cotswolds village boasts a cocktail of intriguing stories and sights.
-Sean Callery offers a 90-minute walking tour at 11am on Wednesdays of this beautiful and fascinating village with many surprising sights and stories.
+Sean Callery offers a 90-minute walking tour at 11am on Thursdays of this beautiful and fascinating village with many surprising sights and stories.
 Why not pop into the cafe for a pre-tour refresher?
 The tour finishes at the Brewery where you can enjoy lunch and complete your day with a tour of the Brewery itself.
 Here’s an offbeat alphabet-themed summary:

 Discover Hooky’s ‘Three Ps’

 ● Pyramids: the spectacular towers that carried the railway to Hooky were called the ‘Oxfordshire pyramids’.
 But the trains mostly carried powder, not people.